My 28 Days as a Lyft Driver in Las Vegas (Part 4)

 I’m no amateur therapist.
 I’d rather sit in silence and vegetate with my own thoughts than engage in small talk.
 In fact, I love silence.
 Why move air with your mouth and make sound waves when just about everything sputtered will totally be erased from memory just seconds later?
 That’s small talk.
 And, I hate small talk.

 Here’s the problem.
 I’m presently engaged in the quintessential occupation which demands small talk.
 Driving and being stuck with people.
 Strangers.
 It’s like being vegetarian and working in a slaughterhouse.
 I just wasn’t born for these times.
 I sure wasn’t born to be a Lyft driver.

 Well, after complying with their expectations and dishing out the same stale true story so many times I wanted to stick my face out the window and vomit, I’m now ready to play an entirely new role, only with a zesty and albeit risky twist.

 And so for this and many reasons, I began experimenting with playing alternative people and parts.
 Different personalities.
 Hey, why not?
 The masquerade of being someone totally different on each and every ride became an amusing game for me created to pass the time, just harmless self-amusement.
-It also became increasingly fun and even dangerous thing to do, playing a different role to entertain and even challenge myself, so as to not go crazy stupid parroting the same leftovers to one ten-minute stranger after another.
+It also became an increasingly fun and even dangerous thing to do, playing a different role to entertain and even challenge me, so as to not go crazy stupid parroting the same leftovers to one ten-minute stranger after another.